Praise & Prayer

 Qureshi, Nabeel.
 (2014).
 Seeking Allah, Finding Jesus: A Devout Muslim Encounters Christianity.
 Grand Rapids: Zondervan.
 Nabeel’s heartfelt account of his own discovery of the Father, Son, and Holy Spirit.

-Excellent college-level courses by i2 Ministries, at Mission Muslim World University.
+Excellent college-level courses by i2 Ministries, at The World Apologetics and Discipleship Institute.
 Available for anyone, but especially designed for small group study.

 Durie, Mark.
 (2018).
 The Qur’an and Its Biblical Reflexes: Investigations into the Genesis of a Religion.
 London: Lexington.
 This scholarly work sets aside the traditional story of the life of Muhammad and inquires into the internal history of the text itself—unpacking the Qur’anic theology of prophecy, covenant, warfare, divine presence, and more.